Decision Potential Surface: A Theoretical and Practical Approximation of Large Language Model Decision Boundary: Empirical Analysis

 \subsection{Settings}

 \textbf{Datasets and Models.} We utilize both pre-training corpora and supervised fine-tuning (SFT) datasets to simulate the input data distribution for constructing decision boundaries and the decision potential surface.
 For the pre-training corpus, we select Wikipedia Mini~\citep{wiki-mini}, an unsupervised text corpus containing a condensed version of Wikipedia articles.
 For supervised fine-tuning, we employ Tulu-3-SFT-MIX~\citep{tulu3-sft}, OpenO1-SFT~\citep{openo1}, HH-RLHF~\citep{hh-rlhf}, and Alpaca~\citep{alpaca}, all of which are widely used in academic and industrial settings.
-We use Llama3.2-1B~\citep{llama3} as the backbone in experiments.
+We use Llama3.2-1B~\citep{llama3} as the basic backbone, and employ Llama-3.1 (8B)~\citep{llama3}, Llama-Guard-3 (8B)~\citep{llama3}, Mistral (7B)~\citep{DBLP:journals/corr/abs-2310-06825}, Zephyr (7B)~\cite{DBLP:journals/corr/abs-2310-16944}, and Tulu-2 (7B)~\cite{DBLP:journals/corr/abs-2311-10702} for the alignment decision boundary analysis, and utilize the Llama-2 (7B)~\cite{DBLP:journals/corr/abs-2307-09288} for the machine unlearning experiments.

 \textbf{Implementation Details.} For sampling, we use \emph{nucleus sampling} in our $K$-DPS implementation, with the clipping probability $p$ set to 0.9.
 In subsequent experiments, each data point is repeated five times.
-The experiments are conducted on $4~\times$ 80GB Nvidia Tesla H100 GPUs.
+The experiments are conducted on $4~\times$ 94GB Nvidia Tesla H100 NVL GPUs.